Shredmetal/olympus_discord_bot_python/readme.md

 ## Canticles of Capability
 - Forges hallowed threads of support, sanctified by the Machine God
-- Scrutinizes the purity of log file offerings
+- Scrutinises the purity of log file offerings
 - Dispatches holy reminders adorned with sacred pict-captures
 - Purges ancient support threads, as is the will of the Omnissiah
 - Restricts the invocation of aid to designated channels, as decreed by the Fabricator-General